 Princess Caroline of Brunswick’s visit to Southend further accelerated the seaside towns’ popularity.

-Throughout the 19th century the Southend a pier was built to further attracted holidaymakers to the town!
+Throughout the 19th century the Southend pier was built to further attract holidaymakers to the town!

-Southend’s leisure pier is still the longest in the world!
+Southend’s leisure pier is the longest in the world even to this day!

-Despite the many attractions and over 7 miles of beaches, Southend’s popularity had waned by the 1960s.
+Despite the many attractions and over 7 miles of beaches, Southend’s popularity had dropped off by the 1960s.

 The emergence of cheap package holidays overseas meant that many of the UK’s seaside towns suffered.